Tessil/hat-trie/README.md

 #### Dr. Askitis dataset

-The benchmark consists in inserting all the words from the "Distinct Strings" dataset of Dr. Askitis into the data structure, check the used memory space and search for all the words from the "Skew String Set 1" dataset in the data structure.
+The benchmark consists in inserting all the words from the "Distinct Strings" dataset of Dr. Askitis into the data structure, check the used memory space and search for all the words from the "Skew String Set 1" dataset (where a string can be present multiple times) in the data structure.
+Note that the strings in this dataset have a quite short average and median key length (which may not be a realistic use case compared to the Wikipedia dataset used above).
 It's similar to the one on the [cedar](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/cedar/) homepage.

 * Dataset: [distinct_1](http://web.archive.org/web/20120206015921/http://www.naskitis.com/) (write) / [skew1_1](http://web.archive.org/web/20120206015921/http://www.naskitis.com/) (read)
 * Size: 290.45 MiB / 1 029.46 MiB